rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender sets all combo-bounty multiplier limits that are < 1 to 1 instead.

 * The red "BUSTED" bar fills when you drive slowly enough and are near a cop who can see you.
-Once the bar is full, the cops apprehend you and end the pursuit in their favour.
+Once the bar is full, the cops apprehend you and end your pursuit in their favour.

 * The cops' visual range limits the effective max. bust distance.
 The cops' visual range is defined by the `frontLOSdistance`, `rearLOSdistance`, and `heliLOSdistance` VltEd parameters.

 * The `BustSpeed` VltEd parameter defines the speed threshold for busting.

 * The green "EVADE" bar fills when you are not within line of sight of any cops.
-Once the bar is full, you enter "COOLDOWN" mode and need to stay hidden for a while to escape the pursuit.
+Once the bar is full, you enter "COOLDOWN" mode and need to stay hidden for a while to escape your pursuit.

 * The `evadetimeout` VltEd parameter defines how long you need to stay hidden in "COOLDOWN" mode.